gavin-bulthuis/March-Madness-Prediction/README.md

 - Predictive accuracy of win scores during the tournament.
 - Insights into the key factors contributing to a team's success.

+This model was applied to the 2025 Men's Basketball Tournament resulting in a bracket that landed in the 80th percentile.
+The most noteworthy result was actually the fact that the model predicted all eight of the Elite 8 teams in the tournament.

 ## Contributions

 Contributions are welcome!
 If you have ideas for improving the project or extending its scope, please open an issue or submit a pull request.